-- □ Establish a Telephoner Team to notify residents to evacuate or shelter-inplace as required. - □ Notify special needs residents at a Level 1 Emergency and provide the option to evacuate voluntarily. - □ Follow-up phone calls to address resident inquiries. - □ Record all phone calls and communications using the following forms: ICS 214.
-B3.
-B6.
-B7. & B8. - □ Provide status updates to the Public Safety H2CommandCentre if available.
+- □ Establish a Telephoner Team to notify residents to evacuate or shelter-in- - □ Notify special needs residents at a Level 1 Emergency and provide the option to evacuate voluntarily. - □ Follow-up phone calls to address resident inquiries. - □ Record all phone calls and communications using the following forms: ICS 214, B3, B6, B7, & B8. - □ Provide status updates to the Public Safety Group Supervisor at established intervals; utilize H2CommandCentre H2CommandCentre if available.